kmlawson/history-of-history-in-east-asia/seminars.md

 1. Wang, Robin R. *Images of Women in Chinese Thought and Culture* (2003) Ch 32 The Ballad of Mulan + Don, Lan *Mulan's Legend and Legacy in China and the United States* Ch 2 Heroic Lineage: Military Women and Lady Knights-Errant in Premodern China
 2. Hinsch, Bret.
 ‘The Criticism of Powerful Women by Western Han Dynasty Portent Experts’. *Journal of the Economic and Social History of the Orient* 49, no. 1 (2006): 96–121.
 3. Ebrey, Patricia Buckley, Ping Yao, and Cong Ellen Zhang. *Chinese Funerary Biographies: An Anthology of Remembered Lives*.
 University of Washington Press, 2020.
-Introduction + Ch 3 A Twice-Widowed Xianbei Princess
+Introduction + Ch 3 A Twice-Widowed Xianbei Princess [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3009700)
 4. Zheng, Xiucai.
 ‘From “Zuozhuan to Shiji”: Changes in Gender Representation in Sima Qian’s Rewriting of Stories’. *Chinese Literature: Essays, Articles, Reviews* (CLEAR) 36 (2014): 149–74.
 5. Kim, Youngmin, and Michael J. Pettid.
 ‘Representation of Females in Twelfth-Century Korean Historiography’.
-In *Women and Confucianism in Choson Korea: New Perspectives*
+In *Women and Confucianism in Choson Korea: New Perspectives* (see Files)
-6. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* (P) Ch 5 (Wo)men with(out) Names
+6. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* (P) Ch 5 (Wo)men with(out) Names (see Files)
 7. Kim, Youngmin, and Michael J. Pettid.
 'Versions and Subversions: Patriarchy and Polygamy in Korean Narratives'.
 In *Women and Confucianism in Choson Korea: New Perspectives*.
-SUNY Press, 2011.
+SUNY Press, 2011. (see Files)
 8. Chaffee, John.
 ‘The Rise and Regency of Empress Liu (969—1033)’. *Journal of Song-Yuan Studies*, no. 31 (2001): 1–25.
 9. McMahon, Keith.
 ‘Women Rulers in Imperial China’. *NAN NÜ* 15, no. 2 (1 January 2013): 179–218.
 10. Li, Wai-yee. *The Readability of the Past in Early Chinese Historiography* (P).
-Ch 2 Signs and Causality section 'Women' pp147-160
+Ch 2 Signs and Causality section 'Women' pp147-160 (see Files)
 11. Wang, Robin R. *Images of Women in Chinese Thought and Culture* (2003)  Ch 33 Women in the Standard Histories

 ### Further Reading